Juice (American band): 2016–present

 In 2016, Juice recorded and released their self-titled debut EP.
 That summer, the band won the Land the Big Gig Competition at Summerfest in Milwaukee, Wisconsin.
 Producer Johnny K was one of the contest judges, and reached out to the band.
 In the summer of 2017, Juice and Johnny K went into the studio to record Juice's next EP, Workin' on Lovin'.

 Juice released "Sugar", the first single off of Workin' on Lovin', in February 2017.
 "Heartbreak in a Box", the second single off of the EP, was released in May 2017.
-Workin' on Lovin' was released in June 2018.
+Workin' on Lovin was released in June 2018.
 Juice embarked on a national tour to support the new release.

 In August 2018, Juice was selected as Elvis Duran's Artist of the Month.
 The band performed their single "Sugar" on NBC's TODAY.

-Music style
+Musical style

 Juice blends several genres, including rock, pop, hip-hop, and R&B. Each member draws on a diverse array of influences.
 With three vocalists, Juice is known to incorporate elaborate harmonies.
 Juice also incorporates extended electric violin and guitar solos in their live performance.